sbalasa/brightedge/Design.md

 ![Architecture](Distributed_Web_Scraper.jpg)

-### Why Scrapy ?

-Scrapy is a popular, powerful, and versatile Python framework for web scraping and crawling.
-Here's why it's often chosen for these tasks:

-1. **Powerful and Fast**: Scrapy is designed to handle large amounts of data and navigate complex websites quickly and efficiently.

-2. **Middleware and Extensions Support**: Scrapy supports a large number of middlewares and extensions, and allows the development of custom ones.

-3. **Handling of Request/Responses**: Scrapy handles the requests and responses in a very organized way, allowing us to apply pre-processing steps on the responses and handle different error codes without breaking the spider.

-4. **Item Pipelines**: Scrapy provides the ability to write pipelines, where we can manipulate the data, validate it, and even store it in any storage system (Database, File, Cloud Storage etc.).

-5. **Built-in Support for Selecting and Extracting Data**: Scrapy comes with built-in support for selecting and extracting data from sources either by XPath or CSS expressions.

-6. **Robust and Scalable**: Scrapy is designed to be robust and scalable, making it suitable for large scale web scraping tasks and projects.

-7. **Broad Community and Good Documentation**: Scrapy has a large community of users and contributors, and its documentation is comprehensive and well-maintained.

-So, for tasks involving web scraping, Scrapy is often a top choice due to these robust features.
-It's especially useful in the context of this code, where it's being used to scrape text data from various web pages for further analysis.

 ### Why Scrapy Cluster ?

 Scrapy Cluster is an extension of the Scrapy framework that allows for a distributed, horizontal scaling architecture, which is beneficial for large-scale web crawling or web scraping projects.
 Here are a few reasons why we might want to use Scrapy Cluster: